Akshit-Patel/Akshit-Patel/content/project/Control System Projects/index.md

 **GITHUB Link - https://github.com/Akshit-Patel/Control-System-Projects**

 This repository contains some common problems to control systems and their MATLAB SIMULINK solutions.
-Also resources required to understand these problems are provided.
-This is updated weekly.
-Please open a issue in case of any discrepancy or further update.

 **Problem 1 - Closed Loop PID speed control for mathematical model of BLDC Motor**